xapply.

 data file, then return the results back to the driving hosts.

-While that's not hard to explicitly spell under xapply
+While that's not hard to explicitly spell under xapply,

-it is surely easier to cast with parallel
+it is surely easier to cast with parallel.

 msrc

-if you'd rather walk).
+(or plain hxmd if you'd rather walk).

 We break the task down into the orthonormal parts: the list of

-target hosts (site.cf
+target hosts (site.cf), the recipe

-) and the remote
+(report/Cache.m4) and the remote

-script to run (report/cmd
+script to run (report/cmd).
+The last two,

 taken together, form an hxmd